 Cover the bowl to keep dust out, and soak for at least four hours.
 Many people start soaking the beans before bedtime so they’ll be ready to cook in the morning.

 Note that soaking isn’t strictly necessary but doing so will cut your cooking time significantly, while saving time and energy.
-But even soaked beans can more than two hours on the stove pot or in a slow-cooker.
-That’s why many bean lovers own Instant Pots or pressure cookers.
-These appliances can usually reduce your cooking time to 30 minutes or less.
+But even soaked beans can require several hours cooking in the stove pot or in a slow-cooker.

 The cooking time for beans varies by its variety, cooking method, and whether the beans were pre-soaked.
 Garbanzos, white beans, and kidney beans take the longest cooking time—up to a few hours for beans simmering on a stove-top.
 The bigger the bean the longer the required cooking time.